Automorphism groups of solvable groups of finite abelian ranks: Background

 \begin{defn} We say a solvable group $\Gamma$ is \emph{minimax} if it has a normal series $\{\Gamma_i\}_{i=1}^k$ of finite length such that each quotient $\Gamma_i / \Gamma_{i-1}$ satisfies \textbf{Max} or \textbf{Min}. \end{defn} When given a finitely generated solvable minimax group $\Gamma$, we have by \cite[5.2.2]{lennox_robinson} that $\Fitt(\Gamma)$ is nilpotent and $\Gamma/ \Fitt(\Gamma)$ is virtually abelian.
 Therefore, we have that $\Gamma$ is virtually nilpotent-by-abelian.

 In the context of finitely generated solvable groups, we have by \cite[Corollary 10.5.3]{lennox_robinson} that any finitely generated solvable group with finite abelian ranks is a minimax group.
-Therefore, we have the following lemma. \begin{lemma} Let $\Gamma$ be a finitely generated solvable group.
-The following are equivalent: \begin{enumerate}[(1)] \item $\Gamma$ has finite abelian ranks. \item $\Gamma$ is minimax. \end{enumerate} \end{lemma}
+Therefore, we have the following lemma. \begin{lemma} Let $\Gamma$ be a finitely generated solvable group. $\Gamma$ has finite abelian ranks if and only if $\Gamma$ is minimax. \end{lemma}

-Whenever we are given a finitely generated solvable FAR-group, it must be minimax by the previous Lemma.
+Whenever we are given a finitely generated solvable FAR-group, it must be minimax by the previous lemma.
 If $\Gamma$ is a solvable minimax group, then any subgroup or quotient of $\Gamma$ is also a solvable minimax group.
 In particular, $\Gamma$ does not contain the rationals as a subgroup.